flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 O2 Network Coverage

-O2 has now had a 4G network for years and it’s been busy in that time, bringing speedy 4G coverage to around 99% of the UK population indoors, with that figure growing all the time, while 5G coverage is rapidly increasing too, reaching over 3,200 towns and cities at the time of writing.
+O2 has now had a 4G network for years and it’s been busy in that time, bringing speedy 4G coverage to around 99% of the UK population indoors, with that figure growing all the time, while 5G coverage is rapidly increasing too, reaching at least 76% of UK premises outdoors at the time of writing according to Ofcom.

 But is O2 the right network for you?
 To answer that we need to look at more than just coverage, which is why this review addresses plans, tethering, roaming, extra perks and more, as well as the availability of 4G and 5G.